QuantumArjun/Augmented-Notes-GNNs/README.md

 ## Downloading the repo
 Go to your terminal, and clone the git repo by running <code>git clone https://github.com/QuantumArjun/Augmented-Notes-GNNs.git </code>

-You should have a copy of the git repo on your computer
+After running this command, you should have a copy of the git repo on your computer.

 ## Accessing the Dataset
 The repo comes with a compressed version of the dataset (in the form of graph.pickle under dataset/model